mkn8rn/SharpClaw/docs/Core-API-documentation.md

 ### POST /channels/{channelId}/jobs/{jobId}/segments

-Push a transcription segment into an executing transcription job.
+Push a data segment into an executing job.
+Used by modules for incremental output (e.g. transcription segments).

 **Request:**